haiderali2512/Syncronus-Chat-App/README.md

    - Real-time notifications for new messages.

 5. **Manage Groups**
-   - Create groups, add or remove members from group chats.
+   - Create groups and add members to group chats.

-6. **View User Profiles**
-   - View profiles of users within the app, including profile pictures and statuses.

-7. **Admin Functionality**
+6. **Admin Functionality**
-   - Group admin can add/remove users from a group.
+   - Group admin can add users to a group.

 #### 2.2 Non-Functional Requirements
 1. **Scalability**
-   - Must support a large number of concurrent users.
+   - Supports a large number of concurrent users.

 2. **Availability**
-   - High availability with minimal downtime (99.9% uptime).
+   - High availability with minimal downtime.

 3. **Security**
    - Data encryption for sensitive information like passwords.
    - Secure WebSocket communication.

 4. **Low Latency**
-   - Real-time messaging should have sub-second latency.
+   - Real-time messaging with sub-second latency.

 5. **Reliability**
-   - Ensure data consistency, particularly for message delivery.
+   - Data consistency, particularly for message delivery.

 6. **Data Retention**
    - Persist chat history for future reference.